sergeicu/scim_docker/docker/README.md

 `git switch variance_equals_2`
 `git checkout b1ac18fc8745c9090e41d82fe65193af1f33435f`

-NB: Current version of 3Ti will unfortunately request noise level to be entered for EVERY iteration of FBM.
+TODO: Current version of 3Ti will unfortunately request noise level to be entered for EVERY iteration of FBM.
 This is a bug.
 Further work is required to make this a global parameter.